CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: start_generation(generation)

-      Called (by :py:meth:`Population.run`) at the start of each generation, prior to the invocation of the fitness function.
+      Called (by :py:meth:`population.Population.run`) at the start of each generation, prior to the invocation of the fitness function.

       :param int generation: The generation number.

     .. py:method:: end_generation(config, population, species)

-      Called (by :py:meth:`Population.run`) at the end of each generation, after reproduction and speciation.
+      Called (by :py:meth:`population.Population.run`) at the end of each generation, after reproduction and speciation.

-      :param object config: :py:class:`Config` configuration object.
+      :param object config: :py:class:`Config <config.Config>` configuration object.
       :param population: Current population, as a dict of unique genome ID/key vs genome.
       :type population: dict(int, object)
-      :param object species: Current species set object, such as a :py:class:`DefaultSpeciesSet`.
+      :param object species: Current species set object, such as a :py:class:`DefaultSpeciesSet <species.DefaultSpeciesSet>`.

     .. py:method:: post_evaluate(config, population, species, best_genome)

-      Called (by :py:meth:`Population.run`) after the fitness function is finished.
+      Called (by :py:meth:`population.Population.run`) after the fitness function is finished.

-      :param object config: :py:class:`Config` configuration object.
+      :param object config: :py:class:`Config <config.Config>` configuration object.
       :param population: Current population, as a dict of unique genome ID/key vs genome.
       :type population: dict(int, object)
-      :param object species: Current species set object, such as a :py:class:`DefaultSpeciesSet`.
+      :param object species: Current species set object, such as a :py:class:`DefaultSpeciesSet <species.DefaultSpeciesSet>`.
       :param object best_genome: The currently highest-fitness :term:`genome`.
 Ties are resolved pseudorandomly (by `dictionary <dict>` ordering).

     .. py:method:: post_reproduction(config, population, species)

-      Not currently called, either by :py:meth:`Population.run` or by :py:class:`DefaultReproduction`.
+      Not currently called, either by :py:meth:`population.Population.run` or by :py:class:`reproduction.DefaultReproduction`.
       Note: New members of the population likely will not have a set species.

     .. py:method:: complete_extinction()

-      Called (by :py:meth:`Population.run`) if complete extinction (due to stagnation) occurs, prior to (depending on the :ref:`reset_on_extinction <reset-on-extinction-label>` configuration setting) a new population being created or a :py:exc:`CompleteExtinctionException` being raised.
+      Called (by :py:meth:`population.Population.run`) if complete extinction (due to stagnation) occurs, prior to (depending on the :ref:`reset_on_extinction <reset-on-extinction-label>` configuration setting) a new population being created or a :py:exc:`population.CompleteExtinctionException` being raised.

     .. py:method:: found_solution(config, generation, best)

-      Called (by :py:meth:`Population.run`) prior to exiting if the configured :ref:`fitness threshold <fitness-threshold-label>` is met.
+      Called (by :py:meth:`population.Population.run`) prior to exiting if the configured :ref:`fitness threshold <fitness-threshold-label>` is met.
       (Note: Not called upon reaching the generation maximum and exiting for this reason.)

-      :param object config: :py:class:`Config` configuration object.
+      :param object config: :py:class:`Config <config.Config>` configuration object.
       :param int generation: Generation number.
       :param object best: The currently highest-fitness :term:`genome`.
 Ties are resolved pseudorandomly (by `dictionary <dict>` ordering).

     .. py:method:: species_stagnant(sid, species)

-      Called (by py:meth:`DefaultReproduction.reproduce`) for each species considered stagnant by the stagnation class (such as :py:class:`DefaultStagnation`).
+      Called (by py:meth:`reproduction.DefaultReproduction.reproduce`) for each species considered stagnant by the stagnation class
+      (such as :py:class:`stagnation.DefaultStagnation`).

       :param int sid: The species id/key.
-      :param object species: The :py:class:`Species` object.
+      :param object species: The :py:class:`Species <species.Species>` object.

     .. py:method:: info(msg)